(ED Note: This feature originally ran in June of 2018. It has been updated the include the latest Pixar releases as of January 2021.)

 1) Up (2009)

-I think everyone kind of forgets the fact that up was the first Pixar movie nominated for Best Picture at the Oscars.
+I think everyone kind of forgets the fact that Up was the first Pixar movie nominated for Best Picture at the Oscars.
 Whether or not a movie got nominated at an awards show has no impact on whether or not I’ll like a movie, but Up is a deeply personal movie for its protagonist, Carl.
 The first ten minutes are dedicated to telling his story from childhood to adulthood, and it’s both uplifting and devastating.
-Jessie’s scene might be the saddest scene in Pixar’s history, but Up is just brutal.
+Jessie’s scene might be the saddest scene in Pixar’s history, but Up is just brutal on an entirely different level.
 By the time the actual plot begins, we already know everything we need to know about Carl and what he’s been through.
 The following adventure is fun and whimsical, but it’s tinged with this layer of grief and a desire for closure on his part.
 The side characters are fun, especially Dug and all of the other dogs, but Carl is the driving force of this movie.
 He’s a surly old man who’s lived a long life and wants to fulfill a promise that he’s made to someone dear to him.
 We’re rooting for him the entire time.
 That’s what makes Up the best Pixar movie.
 Pixar movies are movies for the entire family.
 Both kids and adults can have fun and sympathize for its characters, and Up is the epitome of that idea.
 It’s fun, it’s entertaining, it’s sad, it’s heart-warming, it’s Pixar.
 What more can be said?